 Finally, who wouldn’t love to sink their teeth into a slice of thick butter and coconut jam sandwiched between crispy slices of bread first thing in the morning?
 It’s called kaya toast and Tong Ah Eating House has been feeding generations of Singaporeans this national breakfast according to their preference (thick or thin slice; heaped or sparsely jam-spread).

-Featured image is Chinatown, New York City Credit: Getty Images
+Featured image credit: Getty Images